home-assistant/home-assistant.io/source/_integrations/roomba.markdown

 3. Run the script
 Type `python .\roomba\getpassword.py`, hit ENTER and wait a few seconds.
 Now your Roomba should be detected by the script.
 From here on you should follow on-screen directions (something about making sure your Roomba is turned on and parked in the base, and then holding the “Home” button for a few seconds to hear a bleep.
 This should cause the wifi indicator on your Romba to flash - then hit ENTER to continue and wait a few seconds more).

 - Your Roomba’s BLID and password now appears in the bottom of the DOS window!
 Copy this info to a txt-file, grab a screenshot or whatever method you like best.
+In case of no or bad response: Make shure no apps are connected to Roomba.
+Or try holding down the the standby button on the Roomba until it reboots.

 - From here on you can follow the instructions found on the Home Asistant website on how to add your Roomba to your “configuration.yaml” file (https://www.home-assistant.io/components/vacuum.roomba/).
 Then you’re ready to reboot your Home Assistant and enjoy Roomba integration.